expo/fyi/wsl.md

 - You are in a WSL prompt interacting with a project that you originally cloned with Github Desktop for Windows.

 ## Running your Expo project in WSL with no additional config
-If you have completed the setup above, you can open up a WSL terminal, navigate to your project folder, restore your dependencies, run `npx expo start`, and the Expo CLI will start up it would anywhere else.
-You can even press `w` to open up the web version of your app, and Chrome for Windows will open up, pointing to `http://localhost:8081`, and it will serve your app.
+If you have completed the setup above, `npx expo start` should work in a WSL terminal.
+You can even run the web version in your browser at this point.
+However, you will not yet be able to connect to a development build.

-However, if you look closely at the development server URL / QR code, you'll notice it starts with a `172.x` IP address, while normally you would expect an IP address on your LAN (192.168.x, typically).
+Notice that the development server URL / QR code starts with a `172.x` IP address, while normally you would expect an IP address on your LAN (192.168.x, typically).
 This IP address is internal to your machine, an address on the private network of which your Linux VM inside the WSL environment is a part of.
 By default, this IP address is not accessible outside of your machine.
 Therefore, mobile devices running development builds cannot connect the dev server, even if those devices are on your LAN.

 One zero-config workaround is to run `npx expo start --tunnel`.
 This will install ngrok and forward your development server to a pubically-accessible web address.
 However, this is slower to refesh, so it would be ideal if we could connect to the development server from the LAN.